ncarollo/licensing-data/README.md

 # Historical Data on U.S. Occupational Regulation

-This repository contains data on the history of U.S. occupational regulation for a subset of occupations described in the paper "Historical Data on Occupational Regulation in the United States."
-Data for the full set of occupation categories along with crosswalk and metadata files will be posted for public use once final review and cleaning of the database is complete.
-If you find this dataset useful, please cite the following paper:
+This repository contains the main dataset described in the paper "Historical Data on Occupational Regulation in the United States" (Carollo 2025).

-Carollo, Nicholas A. 2024.
-"Historical Data on Occupational Regulation in the United States." *Working paper* (revised March 2024).

-### Data setup
+## Data setup

 The original policy data collected for this project can be found in `./Data/Policies.` These spreadsheets contain notes on sources and coding decisions that users may wish to review prior to working with the data.

-The file `./Programs/setup.do` sets up the policy data in Stata format and also builds a balanced state-occupation panel from 1870 to 2020.
-Certain variables, including the classification of policies as licensing, certification, or registration requirements are derived from practice and title restrictions recorded in `./Data/Policies.` These derived variables do not appear in the underlying Excel spreadsheets.
+The file `./Programs/main.do` sets up the policy data in Stata format and also builds a balanced state-occupation panel from 1870 to 2020.
+Certain variables, including the classification of policies as licensing, certification, or registration requirements are derived from practice and title restrictions recorded in `./Data/Policies.` These derived variables do not appear in the source spreadsheets.

 ### Revisions and potential errors

 The data posted on this page are subject to revision.
-If you believe you have found an error in the data, please open an issue with the title "Potential error in data for [occupation]."
-In the body of the issue, describe which state(s) have errors for the occupation, the variable(s) are incorrect, and the correction that should be considered.
-Please provide supporting documentation, ideally from primary legal sources.
+If you believe you have found an error in the data that you would like to report, please open an issue with the title "Potential error in data for [occupation]."
+In the body of the issue, describe which jurisdictions(s) have errors for the occupation, the variable(s) are incorrect, and the correction that should be reviewed.
+Please provide supporting documentation from primary sources.

+## Citation information

+#### If you find this dataset useful, please cite the following paper:

+Carollo, Nicholas A. 2025.
+"Historical Data on Occupational Regulation in the United States." *Working paper* (revised January 2025).

+#### My other work based on this data:

+Carollo, Nicholas A., Jason F. Hicks, Andrew Karch, and Morris M. Kleiner.
+2025.
+"The Origins and Evolution of Occupational Licensing in the United States." *NBER Working Paper No. 33580*.

+Carollo, Nicholas A. 2025.
+"The Labor Market Effects of Occupational Licensing." *Working paper* (revised April 2025)

+Carollo, Nicholas A. and Jason F. Hicks.
+"Occupational Licensing in the U.S. Progressive Era." (in progress).

-### Disclaimer
+## Disclaimer

-**This data is provided for research purposes only.
+**This dataset is provided for research purposes only.
 Users interested in regulatory requirements for legal purposes should consult their state's statutes and regulations directly.**